 If you want to attract more visitors to your site, you need targeted keywords that are relevant to your business and that people are actually searching for.

-Most businesses focus on primary keywords, which are the most obvious and popular terms related to their products or services.
+Most businesses focus on primary keywords when they perform keyword research, which are the most obvious and popular terms related to their products or services.
 But they're also excruciatingly difficult to rank for.
 If you want to get the most out of your SEO efforts, you need to also target long-tail, secondary keywords.

 At Embarque, we've brought some of the best results to our clients by doubling down on these secondary keywords.
 And in this guide, we're going to share what we've learned about how to find and target these valuable terms.